decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - proof (REQUIRED), an octet string of the form outputted by the ProofGen operation.
 - header (OPTIONAL), an optional octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - ph (OPTIONAL), octet string.
-- [(H_1, revealed_1), ..., (H_L, revealed_L)] (OPTIONAL), a list of generators and Boolean pairs indicating if the generator corresponds to a revealed message or not.
-Generators must be G1 points.
+- [(H_1, revMsg_1), ..., (H_L, revMsg_L)] (OPTIONAL), a list of pairs containing a generator and either a non-zero scalar mod r, if the message corresponding to that generator is revealed, or NULL, if the message corresponding to that generator is un-revealed.
 If not supplied, the list will default to the empty array ("[]").
-The list MUST be ordered based on the index of the generators.
-- [msg_i1, ..., msg_iR] (OPTIONAL), a list of non-zero scalars mod r, corresponding to the revealed messages.
-If not supplied, the list will default to the empty array ("[]").
-The messages MUST be on the same order as when supplied to Sign.
+The list must have the same order as the (generator, message) pairs had when supplied to Sign.

 Parameters: